luxonis/depthai/depthai_sdk/docs/source/pipeline_manager.rst

 - ``useRectifiedLeft`` for rectified left frames,
 - and ``useRectifiedRigh`` for rectified right frames.
 Of course these are not the only arguments that you can use in the ``Pipeline manager``.
-To see all functions and arguments that the manager can contain check ``API``.
+To see all functions and arguments that the manager can contain check :ref:`DepthAI SDK API`.

 .. include::  footer-short.rst